brianhill/physics-ii/daily_schedule-term_5.md

 ### Week 12 &mdash; Nuclear Physics

 * Tuesday, Apr.
 9 &mdash; Finish your study of Q13 &mdash; Presentations: (1) Brian will present the relativistic kinematics that forced the hypothesis of the neutron; (2) We had a five-part presentation on mass spectrometry! &mdash; We looked ahead to Section 14.1 and discussed how neutron decay is understood in terms of quarks &mdash; [Problem Set 16](./assignments/AssignmentFor2024-04-09.nb.pdf)
 * Friday, Apr.
-12 &mdash; Q14
+12 &mdash; Q14 &mdash; [Problem Set 17](./assignments/AssignmentFor2024-04-12.nb.pdf)

 <img src="./resources/FeynmanDiagramForBetaDecay.png" alt="Feynman diagram for beta decay" width="95%">

-#### Feynman diagram for beta decay (how neutron decay, either in isolation or inside a nucleus, is understood)
+#### The Feynman diagram for beta decay (which is how neutron decay, either in isolation or inside a nucleus, is understood)

 ### Week 13 &mdash; Nuclear Physics Applications